 I am an activist and a feminist at heart.
-I am so very grateful for my upbringing, as it made me who I am today.
-I was provided a public education, instilled with a love of reading and lifetime learning, and I am thankful to have a family that shares and mutually supports this love of knowledge and education.
-I have learned that if we wish to keep our rights in good shape with our government, we have to exercise them.
+I am very grateful for my upbringing, which made me who I am today.
+I was provided public education and instilled with a love of reading and lifetime learning.
+I am thankful to have a family that shares and mutually supports this love of knowledge and education.
+I have learned that if we wish to keep our rights in good shape with our government, we must exercise them.

 We all marched for a myriad of reasons.
 I marched to participate, to be inspired and a part of something greater than myself.
-I marched for the great grandmothers and grandmothers who marched before me.
-I showed up in support of my mothers, sisters, nieces, aunties, cousins, teachers, and friends.
+I marched for the great-grandmothers and grandmothers who marched before me.
+I supported my mothers, sisters, nieces, aunties, cousins, teachers, and friends.
 I marched for education, sexual freedom, and in solidarity with my LGBTQ friends.
 I wanted to be an example of strength and peace.
-I marched in solidarity with my sisters across the country and around the world.
+I marched in solidarity with my sisters across the country and worldwide.

 I marched because on average in the United States, women make 80 cents on the dollar compared to a man for the EXACT SAME WORK.
 Women of color face even stronger disparity.
 This is not what equality looks like.

-I marched because access to healthcare and education are vital.
+I marched because access to healthcare and education is vital.
 I do not support the de-funding of Planned Parenthood and other women’s healthcare programs.
 Sexual health and truth education in our society is critical to our success.
-Public schools and teachers should be fully funded and supported in the education of the next generation and must be held accountable for doing so.
+Public schools and teachers should be fully funded and supported in the next generation’s education and must be held accountable for doing so.

-Today, rape culture, human trafficking and the lies that support these things are insidious.
-I marched because we need to instill in our children that their bodies are their own, to be mutually respected and not forced into any activity they choose not to participate in.
+Today, rape culture, human trafficking, and the lies that support these things are insidious.
+I marched because we need to instill in our children that their bodies are their own, to be mutually respected, and not forced into any activity they choose not to participate in.
 Rape is not okay.
 Trafficking of women and children in sex crimes and slavery is not okay.
-So-called “locker room” banter bragging of sexual assault is not okay.
+So-called “locker room” banter bragging about sexual assault is not okay.
 WE ALL MUST BE ACCOUNTABLE.

-Senator Jeff Sessions, the Trump Administration’s pick for Attorney General, has a frightening record on his lack of support for women, and the man who is now our President is an accused sexual assaulter, known adulterer, and proven misogynist.
-This is not what respect of women looks like.
-My heart fears what the future supreme court nomination holds in store for us.
+Senator Jeff Sessions, the Trump Administration’s pick for Attorney General, has a frightening record of his lack of support for women.
+The man now our President is an accused sexual assaulter, known adulterer, and proven misogynist.
+This is not what respect for women looks like.
+My heart fears what the future supreme court nomination holds for us.

 I do not believe that lies and deception are the “norm” and we should not allow them to become so.
 Dan Rather said, “Facts and the truth are not partisan.
 They are the bedrock of our democracy.”
 We need to stand up to bullies and liars and protect truth and justice at all costs.

-I feel less alone now in my belief that we must continue to fight for our own rights.
+I feel less alone now in my belief that we must continue fighting for our rights.
 If estimates are correct, I participated in something of globally historic significance.

 I believe in the golden rule.
-I believe we should support one another as a community to the best of our abilities.
-I believe we should speak out for the things we believe in with love and not hate.
-Work for what you want to see in the world, and try not to be overly-critical of those who get out to try and make the change they want to see.
-Accepting that we should be “thankful” for what we have and shut our mouths, ends in complacency.
+We should support one another as a community to the best of our abilities.
+We should speak out for the things we believe in with love, not hate.
+Work for what you want to see in the world, and try not to be overly critical of those who get out to try and make the change they want to see.
+Accepting that we should be “thankful” for what we have and shutting our mouths ends in complacency.
 Those in power want you to be comfortable.
 They appreciate your silence.
 It’s easy to keep filling the bank account and raping the planet when nobody stands up to you.
-The rich, if you haven’t noticed, just keep getting richer.
+The rich, if you haven’t noticed, keep getting richer.
 Our people and planet are in trouble.